cesarnunezh/dpic-takehome-assignment/README.md

 # DPIC Take Home Assignment - César Núñez

-This project presents a full data pipeline and analysis workflow for monitoring vocational training programs in Odisha, using ITI enrollments and citizen grievances.
+This repository contains a complete data pipeline, analysis and visualization on enrollment and citizen grievances in Odisha, India.
+It uses two main sources: enrollment data from Industrial Training Institutes  and citizen complaints related to vocational education.

 ## 📦 Project Structure
 ```